puppetlabs-toy-chest/puppetlabs-aws/examples/puppet-enterprise/README.md

 of the `puppet-master` instance from the AWS console, then visit:

     https://your-public-ip-address

+You can login with the username `admin` and the password `puppetlabs`, or you can change these in the `pe_agent.pp` file mentioned above.

 Note the https part.
 Because we're just using a temporary IP address here you'll likely get a certificate error from your browser, ignore this for now.